pulumi/pulumi/docs/overview.md

     let thumbnails = new aws.s3.Bucket("thumbnails");
     let thumbnailer = new Thumbnailer(images, thumbnails);

-Many Coconut programs are libraries, while blueprints are akin to executables in your favorite language.
+This package is an executable because it is meant to be run directly to create a new cloud topology.
+Many Coconut programs are libraries (like `Thumbnailer` itself), while blueprints are akin to executables in your favorite language.

-The `aws.s3.Bucket` class is a subclass of `coconut.Bucket`, and so can be passed to `Thumbnailer`'s constructor just fine.
+The `aws.s3.Bucket` class is a subclass of `coconut.x.Bucket`, and so can be passed to `Thumbnailer`'s constructor just fine.
+We could have passed an `azure.blob.Container`, `google.storage.Bucket`, or a custom subclass, instead.
 Notice how `Thumbnailer` is itself a cloud-neutral abstraction.
-Of course, if it had wanted to access specific AWS S3 features, it could have accepted a concrete `aws.s3.Bucket`; as with ordinary object-oriented languages, the abstraction's author decides (e.g., this is similar to accepting a concrete "list" versus "enumerable" interface).
+Of course, if it had wanted to access specific AWS S3 features, it could have requested a concrete `aws.s3.Bucket` instead; or it can enlighten itself and use advanced features simply by using a runtime type check; etc.  As with ordinary object-oriented languages, the class author decides.
+In fact, this example is remarkably similar to accepting a concrete "list" versus "enumerable" interface.

-The Coconut toolchain analyzes this program and understands its components.
-The program isn't run directly; instead, it is fed into a command like `coco compile`, `coco plan`, and `coco apply`, to determine how to create, update, or delete resources in a target cluster environment, using resource providers.
-For instance, running `coco apply` on the above program, in a new cluster, will create two S3 buckets and a single AWS lambda wired up to the source bucket.
-If we make edits, and reapply those edits, just the parts that have been changed will be updated in the target environment.
+## Architecture

+The primary concepts in Coconut are:

+* **Package**: A static library or executable containing modules, classes, functions, and variables.
+* **Resource**: A special kind of class that represents a cloud resource (VM, VPC, subnet, bucket, etc).
+* **Environment**: A target environment with a name and optional configuration (e.g., production, staging, etc).
+* **Stack**: An instantiation of a package, paired with an environment, and fully specified with arguments.
+* **Resource URN**: An ID that is auto-assigned to each resource object, unique within the overall environment.

+In an analogy with programming languages, a stack is essentially a collection of instantiated resource objects.
+Many concepts that are "distinct" in other systems, like gateways, controllers, functions, triggers, and so on, are expressed as classes in Coconut.
+They are essentially "subclasses" -- or specializations -- of the more general concept of a resource object, unifying the creation, configuration, provisioning, discovery, and overall management of them.

+There are some different kinds of stacks we will encounter:

+* **Plan**: A hypothetical stack created for purposes of inspection but that has not been deployed yet.
+* **Deployment**: A stack that has actually been deployed into an environment.
+* **Snapshot**: A stack generated by inspecting a live environment, not necessarily deployed using Coconut.

+Notice that Coconut has the ability to generate programs and stacks from an existing environment.
+This can be useful during the initial adoption of Coconut.
+It can also be useful for ongoing drift analysis, such as ensuring resources in production don't differ from staging, that resources in different regions are equivalent, and/or verifying that changes to an environment haven't been made without corresponding changes being made and checked into the Coconut metadata.

+In addition to those core abstractions, there are some supporting ones:

+* **Identity**: A unit of authentication and authorization, governing access to protected resources.
+* **Configuration**: A bag of key/value settings used either at build, runtime, or a combination.
+* **Secret**: A special kind of key/value configuration bag that is encrypted and protected by identity.

+There are some other "internal" concepts that most users can safely ignore:

+* **CocoLang**: A language subet for the Coconut configuration system (e.g., CocoJS, CocoPy, CocoGo, etc).
+* **CocoPack**: The intermediate package format used as metadata for packages, common to all languages.
+* **CocoIL**: The intermediate language (IL) used to represent code and data within a CocoPack package.
+* **CocoGL**: The graph language (GL) describing a stack's resource topology with dependencies as edges.

+Because Coconut is a tool for interacting with existing clouds -- including AWS, Azure, Google Cloud, Kubernetes, and Docker Swarm -- one of the toolchain's most important jobs is faithfully mapping abstractions onto "lower level" infrastructure.
+Much of Coconut's ability to deliver on its promise of better productivity, sharing, and reuse relies on its ability to robustly and intuitively perform these translations.
+There is an extensible provider model for creating new providers, which amounts to implementing create, read, update, and delete (CRUD) methods per resource type.

+## Toolchain

+The Coconut toolchain analyzes programs and understands them fully.
+An important thing to realize is that a Coconut program isn't "run" directly in the usual way; instead, the process is as follows:

+* The source program is compiled (by a CocoLang compiler) into a package (a CocoPack containing CocoIL).
+* The package itself may depend on any number of other library packages (themselves just CocoPacks).
+* The executable package (and its CocoIL) is evaluated by the Coconut runtime to produce a graph (in CocoGL).
+* This graph is then used to generate a plan, deployment, or simply output that can be inspected by a tool.

+In particular, deployments are performed by the tool diffing the current state of an environment with the proposed new state, to come up with a series of edits to make the new state reality.
+This results in a series of invocations to the necessary resource providers that perform side-effects that yield the necessary physical changes.

+For instance, a standard workflow for creating a new project might look like this.

+First, we initialize the project.
+This isn't special, other than a `Coconut.json` or `.yaml` file:

+    $ mkdir acmecorp-infra && cd acmecorp-infra   # create a project directory
+    $ ...                                         # create a Coconut.* file, edit code, etc.

+Next, we might choose to compile the project without performing a deployment.
+This is used for inner loop development, and reports any compile-time errors, while producing a package that we can distribute or inspect.

+    $ coco compile                                # compile the project

+Now we are ready to do a deployment.
+First, we will initialize a target environment.
+Let's call it `test`:

+    $ coco env init test                          # initialize a test environment
+    $ coco env config test ...                    # configure the target environment

+The configuration steps are optional, but may be used to configure the target region, credentials, and so on.

+Next, we might choose to do a dry-run of a deployment first (a.k.a., create a "plan"):

+    $ coco deploy test -n                         # do a dry-run (plan) of the changes Planned step #1 [create]
+	+ aws:ec2/instance:Instance:
+          [urn=coconut:test::ec2instance:index::aws:ec2/instance:Instance::instance]
+          imageId       : "ami-f6035893"
+          instanceType  : "t2.micro"
+          name          : "instance"
+          resource      : "AWS::EC2::Instance"
+          securityGroups: [
+              [0]: -> *urn:coconut:test::ec2instance:index::aws:ec2/securityGroup:SecurityGroup::group
+          ]
+	1 planned changes:
+		+ 1 resource created

+This shows a colorized view of the series of changes that will be carried out.
+The output is meant to resemble a familiar Git-like diff view.
+This will include adds (green), deletes (red), and modifications (yellow).

+Finally, we would presumably perform the deployment.
+This is done simply by omitting the `-n` flag:

+    $ coco deploy test                            # actually perform the deployment

+The output of an actual deployment will look a lot like the plan output above, except that it contains more incremental information about the status of steps as they are taken.
+For example:

+	Applying step #1 [create]
+	+ aws:ec2/instance:Instance:
+			  [urn=test::ec2instance:index::aws:ec2/instance:Instance::instance]
+			  imageId       : "ami-f6035893"
+			  instanceType  : "t2.micro"
+			  name          : "instance"
+			  resource      : "AWS::EC2::Instance"
+			  securityGroups: [
+				  [0]: -> *urn:coconut:test::ec2instance:index::aws:ec2/securityGroup:SecurityGroup::group
+			  ]
+	info: plugin[aws].stdout: Creating new EC2 instance resource
+	info: plugin[aws].stdout: EC2 instance 'i-0c5192a1d67810e1a' created; now waiting for it to become 'running' 1 total changes:
+		+ 1 resource created

+Subsequent changes may be made in the expected way:

+    $ ...                                         # more code edits, etc.
+    $ coco deploy test                            # re-deploy (automatically recompiles)

+Coconut calculates the minimal set of incremental edits, compared to the previous deployment, so that just the changed parts will be modified in the target environment.

 ## Further Reading

 More details are left to the respective design documents.
 Here are some key ones:

 * [**Formats**](design/formats.md): An overview of Coconut's three formats: CocoLangs, CocoPack/CocoIL, and CocoGL.
-* [**CocoPack/CocoIL**](design/packages.md): A detailed description of Nuts and the CocoPack/CocoIL formats.
+* [**CocoPack/CocoIL**](design/packages.md): A detailed description of packages and the CocoPack/CocoIL formats.
+* [**Dependencies**](design/deps.md): An overview of how package management and dependency management works.
+* [**Resources**](design/resources.md): A description of how extensible resource providers are authored and registered.
 * [**CocoGL**](design/graphs.md): An overview of the CocoGL file format and how Coconut uses graphs for deployments.
 * [**Stacks**](design/stacks.md): An overview of how stacks are represented using the above fundamentals.
-* [**Dependencies**](design/deps.md): An overview of how package management and dependency management works.
 * [**Clouds**](design/clouds.md): A description of how Coconut abstractions map to different cloud providers.
 * [**Runtime**](design/runtime.md): An overview of Coconut's runtime footprint and services common to all clouds.
 * [**Cross-Cloud**](design/x-cloud.md): An overview of how Coconut can be used to create cloud-neutral abstractions.
 * [**Security**](design/security.md): An overview of Coconut's security model, including identity and group management.
-* [**Resources**](design/resources.md): A description of how extensible resource providers are authored and registered.
 * [**FAQ**](faq.md): Frequently asked questions, including how Coconut differs from its primary competition.